These little hand pies have a flaky crust with a sweet coconut filling. Coconut Turnovers are so divine as a midday snack or evening dessert.

 Make the filling:

-- Mix together the coconut, sweetened condensed milk, vanilla and almond extracts, and salt.
+- Mix together the coconut, sweetened condensed milk, vanilla and almond extracts, and salt in a large bowl.

 Cut dough circles: